-Once you are bankrupt, your name will be listed on your credit file for 5 years and on the National Personal Insolvency Index (NPII) for life.
+Once you are bankrupt, the bankruptcy will be listed on your credit file for 5 years and on the National Personal Insolvency Index (NPII) for life.

 There’s no limit to the number of times you can declare bankruptcy.
 If you’ve been bankrupt before and have found you’re once again in a position where you’re struggling with your debts, you can declare personal bankruptcy again.